rentalutions/elements/packages/dialog/README.md

 }
 ```

-Fullscreen dialogs should be used for complex forms, and whenever we ask the user to create an object that we'll save for them.
-Common use cases would be requesting an application, adding an addendum to a lease, and editing a rent payment.
+---

+## ConfirmationDialog

+Confirmation dialogs should be used to confirm the action that the user or the system has just taken.

 #### Style Props

 `space, color`

----

-## ConfirmationDialog
+### Usage

 ```jsx live
 function OpenDialog() {